 Simple storytelling is crucial when breaking down complex technical and legal issues for non-technical experts.
 Also, listening to the non-expert’s point of view allows me to have an understanding of who my audience is and how I should frame my recommendations so that they can be understood and ultimately followed.

 Global Chair, IP Practice and Partner [email protected]

-Anita Varma is dually qualified to practise before the USPTO and the EPO.
-Ms Varma provides strategic patent counselling to life sciences companies, guiding them through every stage of a product’s lifecycle.
-She works with clients to obtain enforceable claims, leads them through post-grant challenges and guides them in financing transactions.
-Ms Varma helps clients to develop and execute both offensive and defensive patent strategies.
+Anita Varma is based in Boston, with a dual practice in London.
+She is qualified to practise before the USPTO and the EPO.
+Ms Varma provides strategic patent counselling to life sciences industry companies, guiding them through every stage of a product’s lifecycle.
+She works with clients to obtain enforceable claims and support them in post-grant proceedings, as well as developing and executing both offensive and defensive patent strategies.